microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 y=poly_pumpkins.iloc[:,4:5].values
 ```

 Scikit-learn includes a helpful API for building polynomial regression models - the `make_pipeline` [API](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.make_pipeline.html?highlight=pipeline#sklearn.pipeline.make_pipeline).
 A 'pipeline' is created which is a chain of estimators.
-In this case, the pipeline includes Polynomial Features, or predictions that form a nonlinear path.
+In this case, the pipeline includes polynomial features, or predictions that form a nonlinear path.

 ```python
 from sklearn.preprocessing import PolynomialFeatures